-COVID-19 and its impact to Oregon prompted a series of fast-paced responses that continue to alter our day-to-day lives.
-On March 20, PCC moved to remote operations for the launch of the 2020 Spring Term, and the college continues to adhere to Governor Kate Brown’s executive orders related to coronavirus to ensure the safety and health of those we serve.
+COVID-19 and its impact on Oregon prompted a series of fast-paced responses that continue to alter our day-to-day lives.
+On March 20, 2020, PCC moved to remote operations for the launch of the Spring Term, and the college continues to adhere to Governor Kate Brown’s executive orders related to coronavirus to ensure the safety and health of those we serve.

 CARES Act relief fund

 In some cities around the world and locally in Oregon, there has been a xenophobic reaction to COVID-19, directly associating the virus with community members who are perceived to come from China or regions near Asia.
 PCC stands with members from all affected communities, and students of all races, ethnicities, and backgrounds.
 There is no single profile for those who have been exposed to COVID-19.